DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTextBox/1 Configuration/maxLength.md

 Specifies the maximum number of characters you can enter into the textbox.

 ---
-If the number of entered characters reaches the value assigned to this option, the UI component does not allow you to enter any more characters.
+If the number of entered characters reaches the value assigned to this property, the UI component does not allow you to enter any more characters.